MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 ### Why It Worked Early

 Layers felt like organization.
-Controllers don't talk to databases as a rule.
-Services don't handle HTTP as a rule.
+As a rule: Controllers don't talk to databases, Services don't handle HTTP.
 Code reviews re-enforced the boundaries.

 Leadership liked it.
 "Our architecture follows industry standards."